 A three-position switch allows the operator to change the instrument panel backlighting for the gauges.
-Pressing the top of the switch will cause the lights to brighten, the center position is OFF, and pressing down will dim the lights.
+Pressing the top of the switch will cause the lights to brighten, and pressing down will dim the lights.

 Low Voltage Battery Alarm (All Models)